dowjones/lru-cache-pool/README.md

 ## Options

-Options can be provided in the constructor `LRUpool(LRU, options)`, as well as when creating new caches via get `pool.get('name', options)`.
+Options can be provided in the constructor `LRUPool(LRU, options)`, as well as when creating new caches via get `pool.get('name', options)`.

 Refer to the [lru-cache Options section of the readme](https://github.com/isaacs/node-lru-cache#options) for details.